-Just as with more extensive measurements of volume, like a cubic yard, understanding the weight of a cubic foot of dirt is a critical part of many projects, from landscaping to construction.
+Just as with more extensive volume measurements, like a cubic yard, understanding the weight of a cubic foot of dirt is critical to many projects, from landscaping to construction.
 This article will delve into the details of the cubic foot as a unit of measurement, the various types of dirt, and the factors that influence the weight of a cubic foot of dirt.

 What is Soil?